vtex/vtex-emails/README.md

 If you find a bug or need new feature please open a new issue and we will discuss about it.

+## Troubleshoot

+Does not seem to work on node above 8.

 **Thank you! :)**